 Professional AssociationsProfessional Associations: McMaster Institute for Research on Aging | The Gerontological Society of America | Women in Technology (WIT) | Women in Technology International (WITI)

-- AI for Healthy Aging (Since 2009 Nicola has developed a broad experience in leveraging the Internet of (Caring) Things to improve the quality of life of older adults and their stakeholders, supporting them aging in place independently with projects in Italy, Norway, USA.
+- AI for Healthy Aging - Since 2009 he developed a broad experience in leveraging the Internet of (Caring) Things to improve the quality of life of older adults and their stakeholders, supporting them aging in place independently with a first-of-a-kind IBM project for the Aging Population in the city of Bolzano (Italy) in 2009-2011 and others in EU and USA.
 Last IBM reference he contributed is the project for Cooperativa Sole (2017).
 He is also the author with Lilian Myers of the "Periodic table of technology-supported ageing.”

-- Loneliness as accelerator of physical and cognitive diseases (He is the author with Sheila Zinck, Heather Fraser and Rebecca Wu of "Loneliness and the aging population: how businesses and governments can address a looming crisis" IBM Institute for Business Value (2017), he is actively involved in the campaign to end loneliness)
+- Loneliness as accelerator of physical and cognitive diseases - He is the author with Sheila Zinck, Heather Fraser and Rebecca Wu of "Loneliness and the aging population: how businesses and governments can address a looming crisis" published by the IBM Institute for Business Value (2017), and he is actively involved in the UK campaign to End Loneliness.

-- Ageism (he is leading the global table "Localizing ageism" within the COST Action IS1402 on Ageism and cooperating with Professor Liat Ayalon at the School of Social Work, Bar-Ilan University in Israel.
-This work aims to apply language analysis techniques to raise awareness of age-related discriminations at the local level).
+- Ageism - He is leading the global table "Localizing ageism" within the COST Action IS1402 on Ageism and cooperating with Professor Liat Ayalon at the School of Social Work, Bar-Ilan University in Israel.
+This work aims to apply language analysis techniques to raise awareness of age-related discriminations at the local & national level.
+He also delivered his TEDx speech on “Ageism: the discrimination of XXI century”.

 He has been solution architect for aging in place & ambient assisted living solutions, part of the team for the 2016 Aging data-driven insights and led the first-of-a-kind IBM project for the Aging Population in the city of Bolzano (Italy) in 2011.